The best souvenirs from Mexico for great travel gifts

 I feel like Michoacan is the state with the most arts, crafts, and souvenirs in the whole country.

-In Michoacan, you can find copper, leather goods, spirits, musical instruments, Christmas ornaments, sweets, clay, textiles, wood, jewelry, and all kinds of traditional crafts that represent many different local communities of the area.
+In Michoacán, you can find a variety of products, including copper, leather goods, spirits, musical instruments, Christmas ornaments, sweets, clay, textiles, wood, jewelry, and traditional crafts that represent the diverse local communities of the area.

 Patamban is a Púrepecha potter community.
 Half of their population is dedicated to the pottery craft.

-They are known for making shiny and “natural” texture ceramic pineapples.
-To give color the clay, they use natural dies.
+They are known for making shiny and “natural” textured ceramic pineapples.
+To give color to the clay, they use natural dyes.

-Paracho is also part of púrepecha, but, the craftsmen that make the guitars are the “tecos” indigenous group.
+Paracho is also part of púrepecha, but the craftsmen who make the guitars are the “tecos,” an indigenous group.
 Paracho is known as the world capital of guitar making (The Spanish word for this craft is: lauderia)

-The craftsmen of Paracho are experts in guitar-making but they continue developing their skills and adding new techniques.
-They make 4 types of guitars, classical, flamenco guitar, popular, and Texan.
+The craftsmen of Paracho are experts in guitar-making, but they continue developing their skills and adding new techniques.
+They make four types of guitars: classical, flamenco guitar, popular, and Texan.

-The artists of Paracho not only make guitars, but they also make other strings instruments like violins, mandolins, and double basses.
+The artists of Paracho not only make guitars but also other string instruments like violins, mandolins, and double basses.

-The craftsmen of Paracho can get to make 1000 guitars weekly, without industrial technology help.
+The craftsmen of Paracho can make 1000 guitars weekly, without industrial technology’s help.

 Copper and Santa Clara

-This pretty little town is actually called “Santa Clara del Cobre” because many of their craftsmen are dedicated to working with copper by making beautiful pieces to use as appliances or to decorate special spaces in homes, offices, and more.
-This is the ONLY town in Mexico that works the copper.
+This pretty little town is actually called “Santa Clara del Cobre” because many of its craftsmen are dedicated to working with copper.
+They create beautiful pieces to use as appliances or to decorate special spaces in homes, offices, and other areas.
+This is the ONLY town in Mexico that works with copper.

-We actually have mentioned the copper big pot in our food article.
-Santa Clara del Cobre is also famous for the delicious carnitas made here in the huge copper pots.
+We actually mentioned the big copper pot in our food article.
+Santa Clara del Cobre is also famous for the delicious carnitas prepared here in large copper pots.

 This craft has been alive in Santa Clara since colonial times.
 The practice was brought from Spain in 1553 and it has been passed on from generation to generation.
 This is what makes Santa Clara del Cobre nationally and internationally recognized.